7sabgdeed/vscode-and-gPlusPlus-cPlusPlus-build-configurations/vscode-gPlusPlus-build-configurations.md

 "-std=c++23",
 ```

-so your tasks.json should be something like this:
+so your tasks.json should be something like this (after you set it for debug build):

 ```json
 {